ws8149/flutter-to-do-list/README.md

 The base logic of the application uses SharedPreferences to store data locally.
 This app can be further improved by adding language localizations, a dark mode setting and a proper cloud database where To-Do cards can be stored and synced from any device.

+There was one area of concern which was calculating the time left.
+Since the user is not able to specify the start date and end date time.
+I decided to only calculate and display the time left in days.

 ## How to Use The Project
 The app is hosted on Heroku and the link is provided below: https://flutter-to-do-list.herokuapp.com/#/